liamcox2/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive websites have hard coded layout widths at each media query while fully responsive website uses fully responsive units at all levels of the website.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first is starting at a mobile view and working up to desktop.
+You would use min-width at your breakpoints.
+Desktop first is going from desktop and moving down to mobile.
+You would use max-width at breakpoints.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It makes it so 1rem = 10px.
+That way its easier to use rems but also gives the user adaptiveness if their default html in the browser is larger.

 4. How would you describe preprocessing to someone new to CSS?

+I would say its like a dlc to a video game where you get extra content and features.
+It uses node as the compiler and lets you use functions, mixin, variables etc in css.
+Its kind of like having a programming language in your css.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like that we can import multi less files to the index less file.
+It helps keep code organized.
+I also like having variables to help with styling.
+Not a big fan of mixins yet but i might just need to see other scenerios where i can use them.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.